Anti-topological crystal and non-Abelian liquid in twisted semiconductor bilayers

-Here, $\bm{A}(\bm{r})$ is a vector potential whose corresponding magnetic field $\bm{B}(\bm{r}) = \nabla \times \bm{A}(\bm{r})$ varies with moiré periodicity and averages to one flux quantum per unit cell.
-In brief, this model follows from taking the lowest-harmonic continuum model introduced in Ref. \cite{wu2019topological} and constraining holes' layer pseudospin to align with the effective layer ``Zeeman" field $\bm{J}(\bm{r})$ whose $z$ component corresponds to interlayer potential and $xy$ components correspond to interlayer tunneling.
+Here, $\bm{A}(\bm{r})$ is an effective vector potential whose corresponding effective magnetic field $\bm{B}(\bm{r}) = \nabla \times \bm{A}(\bm{r})$ varies with moiré periodicity and averages to one flux quantum per unit cell.
+The adiabatic model minibands are thus equivalent to Landau levels modulated by a periodic magnetic field and scalar potential that originate from the moiré pattern and enclose one flux quantum per moiré unit cell.
 Throughout this work, we use the continuum model parameters for $t$MoTe$_2$ reported in Ref. ~\cite{reddy2023fractional}.
 We focus on filling of $n=\frac{3}{2}$ of a hole per moiré unit cell and assume full spin (or, equivalently, valley) polarization.
 An external magnetic field may drive full spin polarization through the Zeeman effect when it does not occur spontaneously.
-In our exact diagonalization calculations, we make a variational approximation by assuming that the lowest spin-$\uparrow$ miniband is full and constraining the remaining holes to the second spin-$\uparrow$ miniband.
+In our exact diagonalization calculations, we use a Coulomb interaction $v(r) = \frac{e^2}{\epsilon r}$ and make a variational approximation by assuming that the lowest spin-$\uparrow$ miniband is full and constraining the remaining holes to the second spin-$\uparrow$ miniband.
 Though inert, the holes in the full lowest band add a Hartree-Fock self-energy $\Sigma(\bm{k})$ to the second band's one-body dispersion~\cite{reddy2024non}.

 In Figs. \ref{fig:liqVsXtal}(a,b), we contrast an example many-body spectrum at $n=\frac{3}{2}$ and an interlayer twist angle of $\theta=2.6^{\circ}$ with one at $3^{\circ}$.
 The first exhibits a sixfold ground state quasidegeneracy as expected of an FCI state with Pfaffian or anti-Pfaffian topological order and even fermion number \cite{Read2000Apr}, while the second exhibits a fourfold ground state quasidegeneracy.
 The center-of-mass crystal momenta of the four ground states at $3^{\circ}$ differ by reciprocal lattice vectors of a $2\times 2$ enlarged unit cell ($m$ points, or midpoints of the moiré Brillouin zone edges), indicating spontaneous translation symmetry breaking.